opdsbanasya/NamsteReact/Episode 8/README.md

 ## Class Based Component
-- It is older way of writing component.
+- It is `older way` of writing component.
-- It is normal javascript class which extends React.Component.
+- It is `normal javascript class` which extends `React.Component`.
-- It has render method which returns JSX.
+- It has `render` method which returns JSX.
 ```javascript
 import React from 'react';